University of Florida Homepage

 Email- Personal website

 Daniel Eizenga is a Research Fellow at the Africa Center for Strategic Studies based at the National Defense University in Washington D.C.
 At the Africa Center, he is responsible for conducting policy-relevant research advancing understanding of pressing security challenges facing Africa.
 His research primarily focuses on countering violent extremism in the Sahel and the intersecting roles of civil-military relations, traditional institutions, and civil society across various regime trajectories of African states.
 Prior to joining the Africa Center, he was a postdoctoral fellow with the Centre FrancoPaix at the Université du Québec à Montréal and a Research Associate with the Sahel Research Group.
-He has presented his research to and collaborated with several academic and government institutions in both the United States and Canada, including the Canadian Forces College, the Joint Special Operations University, Special Operations Command Africa, the Royal Military College in St. Jean, Québec, the George C. Marshall Center, the United States Institute of Peace, and Defense Language Institute Foreign Language Center at the Presidio in Monterey.
+He has presented his research to and collaborated with the Canadian Forces College, the Joint Special Operations University, Special Operations Command Africa, the Royal Military College in St. Jean, the George C. Marshall Center, the United States Institute of Peace, and Defense Language Institute Foreign Language Center.
 He holds a PhD in Political Science from the University of Florida and he has conducted extensive fieldwork in the Francophone African Sahel, primarily in Burkina Faso, Chad and Senegal.

 Abdourahmane Idrissa